menu

 People

 One of the unique characteristics of the Midtown neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.9% of the neighborhoods in America.
-In a nation where 1 out of every 4 children lives in poverty, the Midtown neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.
+Also of note is NeighborhoodScout's research finding that the Midtown neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
+In a nation where approximately 1 in 4 children are living in poverty, the Midtown community truly stands out from the rest in this regard.

 Modes of Transportation